About us

 Fiona’s PhD will be focused on researching Indigenous community organisations (ACCHOs).
 Fiona is particularly interested in health psychology with aspirations to become a clinical psychologist and researcher.

-Georgia Stewart is a Ngiyampaa woman and is currently enrolled in a Master of Nutrition and Dietetics at the University of Wollongong.
-Georgia completed a Bachelor of Nutrition Science (Distinction) through UOW and has been working with Ngarruwan Ngadju as a Research Assistant since February 2020.
+Georgia Stewart is a Ngiyampaa woman and works as an Associate Lecturer at the School of Medicine, Indigenous and Health Sciences.
+She has completed a Master of Nutrition and Dietetics and Bachelor of Nutrition Science (Distinction) at the University of Wollongong.
+Georgia has previously worked with Ngarruwan Ngadju as a Research Assistant since February 2020.

 Prior to transitioning into a career in health, Georgia had extensive experience working within various administrative roles across the Australian Broadcasting Corporation (ABC), and the then NSW Department of Education and Training.